Root Cause Analysis (RCA)

 Please note: steps three, four and five are the most critical part of the corrective measures because these have proved to be successful in practice.

 Root cause analysis tools

-Other well-known Root cause analysis techniques and tools are listed below:
+Other well-know Root cause analysis techniques and tools are listed below: